ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 );
 ```

+Notice the use of the `scan` operator instead of a `map`.
+If you have side effects, you might be using the wrong operators.
+More about that a bit later in this post.

 I believe that a stream should always be a constant and never be reinitialized.
-Luckily it's possible to create [custom pipe operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md#build-your-own-operators-easily) for these situations.
+Luckily it's possible to create [custom pipe operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md#build-your-own-operators-easily){:target="_blank" rel="noopener noreferrer"} for these situations.

-Let's continue based on the previous example:
+Let's continue based on the example from the previous chapter:

 ```typescript
 this.nonCancelledParentObject$ = this.parentObject$.pipe(this.onlyNonCancelledParentObject(this.cancelled$));